 Architecture of South India

-The historic Architecture of South India Tour begins in I Tech city Bangalore and proceeds to the former princely state Mysore rich in Imperial heritage.
-Visit intrinsically Hindu collection of temples at Belur, Halebidu, Hampi, Badami, Aihole, Pattadakal, and the ancient Vijayanagar Empire to see some of India’s most intricate historical stone carvings.
+The historic architecture of South India Tour begins in I Tech city Bangalore and proceeds to the former princely state Mysore rich in Imperial heritage.
+Visit the intrinsically Hindu collection of temples at Belur, Halebidu, Hampi, Badami, Aihole, Pattadakal, and the ancient Vijayanagar Empire to see some of India’s most intricate historical stone carvings.
 At the end of your explorations through history, unwind yourself in Goa, renowned for its endless beaches, places of worship, and world heritage architecture.

 Day 1: Arrive in Bangalore

 On arrival at Bangalore airport assistance and transfer to hotel.
 Rest time to relax.
 Overnight at the hotel.
 (Hotel: Fortune Select JP Cosmos or similar)

 Day 2: Bangalore – Mysore (B)

 Breakfast at the hotel.
 The city tour includes a visit to Lal Bagh Garden: Hyder Ali laid out this famous botanical garden and his son added horticultural wealth to them by importing trees and plants from several countries.
 The garden today houses over 1000 species of flora which include a rare and enchanting collection of tropical plants, trees, and herbs.